Attack of the Killer Tomatoes: Legacy

 The sequel Return of the Killer Tomatoes picks up the story 10 years later.
 The film is notable for the casting of George Clooney in one of his first film roles.

 American composer and orchestrator Gordon Goodwin, one of the original composers for the film, later wrote an Emmy-nominated, big-band piece inspired by the music for this film, to be played with his jazz ensemble Gordon Goodwin's Big Phat Band.

 Reboot

 In 2025, Deadline Hollywood announced production was underway for Attack of the Killer Tomatoes: Organic Intelligence.
-The cast includes David Koechner, John Astin, Dan Bakkedahl, Daniel Roebuck, Catherine Corcoran, Paul Bates, Vernee Watson, Eric Roberts, Myrna Velasca, Noor Razooky, Samantha Bailey, and Joshua Poon.
+The cast includes David Koechner, John Astin, Dan Bakkedahl, Daniel Roebuck, Catherine Corcoran, Paul Bates, Vernee Watson, Eric Roberts, Myrna Velasco, Noor Razooky, Samantha Bailey, and Joshua Poon.
 Filmmaker David Ferino was signed on to direct with Costa Dillon and J. Stephen Peace as executive producers.
 Filming took place in several counties throughout Southern California.